How the Pitt Review Changed UK Flood Response

-In 2007 the UK experienced exceptional flooding.
+In 2007, the UK experienced exceptional flooding.
 It was the wettest summer since records began.
-Numerous locations were hit with short-lived, extreme periods of rainfall, causing sudden, flash flood events.
-Hotspots included South Yorkshire, Hull, Gloucestershire, Worcestershire and the Thames Valley.
-Electricity, water and transport networks failed.
+Numerous locations were hit with short-lived, extreme periods of rainfall, causing sudden flash flood events.
+Hotspots included South Yorkshire, Hull, Gloucestershire, Worcestershire, and the Thames Valley.
+Electricity, water, and transport networks failed.
 55,000 properties were flooded.
-7,000 people needing rescuing and 13 people lost their lives.
+7,000 people needed rescuing, and 13 people lost their lives.

 The Recommendations of The Pitt Review